TaylorVellios/Wikipedia_US_Population_Scraper/README.md

 ![5](https://user-images.githubusercontent.com/14188580/115922069-072b3100-a442-11eb-8e38-d0d1f20da88b.PNG)

 <br></br>
-Some columns for US_State_Data on Wikipedia are being ignored for the .csv output.
-Data reached by simple calculations or sorting can be done by the user.
-Similarly, the fourth column for County Data is being dropped as well.<br>
 Output files will be saved in an automatically created directory named /Wikipedia_Data/ <br></br>
 #### Samples of .csv Outputs:
 ![1](https://user-images.githubusercontent.com/14188580/115888845-003bf880-a419-11eb-9fb6-1b5ddbd4eb8a.PNG)